 Wealth in proportion comes from contentment.
 I don’t have the stress of keeping up with the Jones’, and am happy with what I have, rather than worrying about what I don’t have.

 My wealth comes from a God who loves me enough to give me the talents I have to make this Simple Life work.
 And Who loves me enough to tell me a firm ‘NO!’ when I go off on one of my want tangents.

 True wealth comes from my heart, not from what others tell me it is.
-And if I am going to have an accumulation of anything, I prefer the accumulation of leaves, caught on a stick in the middle of the creek.
+And if I am going to have an accumulation of anything, I prefer the accumulation of eggs in the nest boxes, ready to gather.

 Give it Some Thought

 Think about this the next time you see someone who makes you wish you ‘had what they have’.
 Will it really make you happy?
 Is it going to add to the contentment of your life?
 Or will it just feed your need to look good to others?

 I will admit – our place would never make it to ‘Farmitectural’ Digest.
 But it is a farm.
 It is open space with a beauty all its own.
 It is calming, chaotic, fun, exasperating, heartbreaking and joy-filled, sometimes all at once.

 But it is our life, and I have learned the art of seeing wealth in proportion to what we have.
 And I thank God every day for it.